functionless/eventual-website/docs/reference/service.md

 const service = new Service<typeof MyService>(this, "Service");
 ```

-Now, the `commands`, `activities` and `subscription` properties will be aware of the commands, activities and subscriptions defined within your service.
+Now, the `commands`, `tasks` and `subscription` properties will be aware of the commands, tasks and subscriptions defined within your service.

 ```ts
 // in your service code: